 What to Expect at Home

-Your child will have a stuffy nose and may have to breathe through their mouth for the first week.
-There will be some drainage from their mouth and nose.
+After anesthesia, it is normal for children to have stuffy noses.
+They may need to breathe through their mouths for the first week.
+There will be some drainage from their mouths and noses.
 The drainage should go away after about 1 week.

 Clean the incision (surgery wound) after feeding your child.